 Best thinking so far: move forward with strategic planning

-Need someone by September 1 to write checks, contracts set up, etc. so maybe wise to hire exec secretary position first and then as we strategically plan we can figure out the role and responsibility for Executive Director.
+Need someone by September 1 to write checks, contracts set up, etc. so maybe wise to hire Executive Secretary position first and then as we strategically plan we can figure out the role and responsibility for Executive Director.

 Search Committee is a task force that President can appoint